 - 6pt: Solving Minesweeper using Classical Planning with Global State constraints.
 (Secondary supervisor)

-- In S2 of 2020, I will serve as examiner of two research projects
+- In S2 of 2020, I served as examiner of two research projects

 - 12pt, in the context of SAT solving and protocol verification

 - 24pt Honours, in the context of planning under uncertainty

 - In SS 2019 I delivered 5 lecture classes (25 % of the entire lecture) in the course Introduction to Computer Science.

 - In WS 2018/2019 I delivered a course on Hierarchical Planning that was conceptualised and delivered by myself.